michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/3-pretrip-meetings/adult-pre-trip-meeting.md

 * Tool List: Review the list and discuss what items you are still missing and plans to obtain them, store them, and transport them to camp.
 * Community Gift: Explain that this is an additional, optional, way that your group can bless the community you’re serving.
 Every location has requested a specific need in their community- your location’s item is located under your customer account under Schedule, Menu, and Packing.
 Give an update on how your group is handling this.
 * Code of Conduct: Participants live by this code during camp, emphasize the importance of reading it and point out the section on there specific to adults.
 Every participant agrees to it when they sign their Participant Info Form online.
 * Theme and program info: It's wise to set good expectations about our program.
-Make sure your adults understand these key elements of our program and show the program promo video if you would like:&nbsp;
+Make sure your adults understand these key elements of our program.&nbsp;
   * *Focused on Jesus.*&nbsp;Our goal is to point people to Jesus.
 Programs focus on Bible passages and daily themes that challenge us to respond to Jesus in ways we will never forget.
   * *Interactive.*&nbsp;People learn better by doing.
 Participants will be involved in sharing, speaking, singing, acting, reflecting…not just sitting and watching.
   * *Relevant.*&nbsp;Through creative multimedia, thought-provoking sound and video, and moving contemporary worship, programs are designed to reach everyone.
   * *Fun.*&nbsp;Relationship-building activities, games, and having fun are part of every program.
 Expect to have a great time\!&nbsp;
-* Adult Guide: This is a great resource to prepare adult participants, be sure everyone gets one
+* Adult Guide: This is a great resource to prepare adult participants, be sure everyone gets one.

 **BACKGROUND CHECKS**